fernandonobel/whisper-vim/README.md

 Disadvantages:

-- You need a OpenAI key, which you have to spend money, but you have 5€ for free to test it.
+- You need a OpenAI key, which you have to spend money on, but you get 5€ for free if you create a new account.

 ## Installation